pymc-devs/pymc/docs/source/index.rst

                 <a class="ui link card" href="/Probability_Distributions.html">
                     <div class="content">
                         <div class="header">Probability Distributions</div>
-                        <div class="description">PyMC3 includes a comprehensive set of pre-defined statistical distributions that can be used as model building blocks.
+                        <div class="description">PyMC includes a comprehensive set of pre-defined statistical distributions that can be used as model building blocks.
                         </div>
                     </div>
                 </a>